AND THE PLANETARY JOURNEY OF THE RED BOOK

 Optional Two-Day Tour of Cornwall, Monday 8th & Tuesday 9th May

-Many participants will have travelled across the world for this workshop, so in order to assist in creating a more fully rounded experience for people we are offering a 2-day post workshop tour.
+Many participants traveled across the world for this workshop, so in order to assist in creating a more fully rounded experience for people we offered a 2-day post workshop tour.

 This is a part of England that is steeped in mystery, myth and fascinating history.
-On the first day of our tour we will travel by coach to Penzance, on the tip of Cornwall.
-This in itself will provide an opportunity to enjoy seeing a vast swathe of the countryside.
+On the first day of our tour we travelled by coach to Penzance, on the tip of Cornwall.
+This in itself provided an opportunity to enjoy seeing a vast swathe of the countryside.

-For this part of the tour we are extremely fortunate to have Nigel Breen as our guide.
-He will meet us in Penzance and take us to several significant sites.
-(Note: Some sites may be subject to weather and under-foot conditions.
-Please be prepared and bring proper footwear and appropriate clothing for possible inclement weather).
+For this part of the tour we were extremely fortunate to have Nigel Breen as our guide, taking us to several significant sites.

-Today we will stay in the Liskeard area for the first half of the day and see some local sights: the Hurlers standing stones, Golitha Falls and the Carnglaze Caverns.
+Today we stayed in the Liskeard area for the first half of the day and saw some local sights: the Hurlers standing stones, Golitha Falls and the Carnglaze Caverns.

-After lunch we will take a half hour drive to Polperro, one of the prettiest fishing villages in Cornwall.
-There we can spend time relaxing and everyone will have free time to wander around, shop, walk and generally enjoy themselves.
-And if you have never had English fish and chips by the seaside then this is your chance!
+After lunch we took a half hour drive to Polperro, one of the prettiest fishing villages in Cornwall.
+There we spent time relaxing and everyone had free time to wander around, shop, walk and generally enjoy themselves, followed by fish and chips and Cornish ice cream by the seaside!